Djibouti entry requirements for Nigeria passport holders

 RequirementDetailsStatus

-Your passport must be valid for at least 6 months from your date of entry into Djibouti.
-Carry a photocopy of the bio-data page separately in case the immigration officer asks for it.Required
+Your Nigerian passport must be valid for at least 6 months from your date of entry into Djibouti.
+Check your passport's expiry date well before applying for the e-Visa.Required

 Hotel booking or host invitation

-Have a hotel reservation or a letter of invitation from your host in Djibouti ready.
-Immigration may ask for it during the visa-on-arrival process.Recommended
+Have your hotel reservation or an invitation letter from your host in Djibouti ready.
+This may be required during e-Visa application or at immigration.Recommended

 Yellow fever certificate required

-If you're arriving from Nigeria (or any country with yellow fever risk), you must show a valid yellow fever vaccination certificate.
-Without it, you may be quarantined or denied entry.
+Coming from Nigeria, you must have a valid yellow fever vaccination certificate.
+Without it, you could be denied entry or quarantined at the airport.

 What happens at the border